rustsbi/rustsbi/README.md

 ## Binary downloads

 From version 0.2.0, RustSBI is reformed into a library, thus no longer provides binary downloads for specific platforms.
-You may visit RustSBI-QEMU or RustSBI-K210 projects depending on the platforms you need.
+You may visit RustSBI-QEMU, RustSBI-K210 or other projects depending on the platforms you need.

 ## Features

 - Functional and extensible operating system runtime
 - Fully support to RISC-V SBI specification v0.2
-- Adapted for unix-like operating systems
+- Adapted for operating system kernel models on your choice
 - Written in Rust
 - Competitive to OpenSBI with most of its function
 - Bundled with a test framework for SBI implementations
-- Supports QEMU emulator (priv. spec v1.11)
-- Backward compatible to Kendryte K210 with spec v1.9, MMU and S-Mode
+- Empower support, compatibility for different platforms

 ## Frequently asked questions